mahithmadwesh94/Java-Basics/README.md

 # Java Basics — Refreshed

-This repo contains notes, examples, and code exercises covering the fundamentals of Java, based on the *“Java Programming for Beginners – Full Course”* video.
+This repo contains notes, examples, and code exercises covering the fundamentals of Java, based on the *“Java Programming for Beginners – Full Course”* video from FreeCodeCamp.
 The idea is to have a handy reference and sample code as you learn or revise.

 ---